esalganik/ice-density-parameterization/README.md

 The scripts in `scripts/checks/` are standalone diagnostic analyses.
 They support specific statements or methodological choices in the manuscript but are not part of the default `run_all.m` workflow.

+- `cs2_manuscript_checks.m` reproduces the CryoSat-2 sea-ice volume and thickness-difference values reported in the manuscript using the February and July 2011–2023 CryoSat-2 products.
 - `check_temperature_thickness_independence.m` compares temperature-only and temperature-thickness models and tests whether thickness explains residual density variability.
 - `snow_density_source_sensitivity_freeboard_only.m` tests the sensitivity of the freeboard-based parameterization to the source of snow density.
 - `freezeup_skill_test.m` evaluates the influence of October and November FYI freeze-up observations on model skill.